Matthew 7

 A person who is practising the Golden Rule will not murder, lust, commit adultery, divorce unscripturally, make false promises, hate others, judge unrighteously, etc, Matthew 5:17-48.

-Thus, for a Hebrew of Jesus’ day to faithfully obey the Golden Rule was for them to live obediently under the Mosaic law.
+For a Hebrew of Jesus’ day to faithfully obey the Golden Rule was for them to live obediently under the Mosaic law.
 In so doing, they would exceed the righteousness of the scribes and Pharisees, Matthew 5:20.

 But, what about today?
 Let us consider some practical examples of how the Golden Rule should be applied in various circumstances of life.